Gricha/website/website/posts/cubicles-for-agents.md

 As an example - I don't want the agent to run my terraform or apply my kubernetes manifests.
 I run the agent in a sandbox and in it, kubectl is just not available.

 As the last resort, I'll update AGENTS.md.
 I do usually ask the coding agent itself to update the instructions to reflect any learnings from the conversation, but do so in a concise way that I'll then review.
 I do wanna be careful with that though, because what lands in AGENTS.md ultimately uses up context.

-### Developer Experience

-Most of these tips really boil down to working on a good developer experinece in the project.
-Most of those are generally valuable to engineers working inside the same codebase and onboarding agents may be a good excuse to iron out some kinks and provide great DX for everyone.
-We want to make sure there's a simple way of running the project without arcane knowledge and bespoke tools, surface quality issues quickly and reduce required operations through automation.
-We are largely able to do it thanks to my cofounder, Jeremy Stanley, who has zero-tolerance for bad developer experience that can be easily automated away.